camunda/camunda-docs-manual/content/update/minor/718-to-719/jboss.md

 1. Undeploy an existing web application with a name like `camunda-engine-rest`.
 2. Download the REST API web application archive from our Maven Artifactory.
    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
-    * For [Wildfly 27+](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest-jakarta/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-jakarta-$PLATFORM_VERSION-wildfly.war`.
+    * For [WildFly 27+](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest-jakarta/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-jakarta-$PLATFORM_VERSION-wildfly.war`.
-    * For [Wildfly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-wildfly.war`.
+    * For [WildFly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-wildfly.war`.
-3. Deploy the web application archive to your JBoss/Wildfly instance.
+3. Deploy the web application archive to your JBoss/WildFly instance.

 ## Update Cockpit, Tasklist, and Admin

-The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss/Wildfly instance:
+The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss/WildFly instance:

-1. Undeploy an existing web application with a name like `camunda-webapp`.
+1. Un-deploy an existing web application with a name like `camunda-webapp`.
 2. Download the Camunda web application that contains the web applications from our Maven Artifactory.
    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
-    * For [Wildfly 27+](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-wildfly/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-wildfly-$PLATFORM_VERSION.war`.
+    * For [WildFly 27+](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-wildfly/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-wildfly-$PLATFORM_VERSION.war`.
-    * For [Wildfly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-jboss/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.
+    * For [WildFly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-jboss/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.
-3. Deploy the web application archive to your JBoss/Wildfly instance.
+3. Deploy the web application archive to your JBoss/WildFly instance.

 [update-guide]: {{< ref "/update/minor/718-to-719/_index.md" >}}